 How Does the IRS Know if I Didn’t Report Crypto?

-The IRS uses computers to compare taxpayer’s returns to info received from third parties.
-Thus, if the IRS receives a 1099 from a crypto exchange, its computers will notice if you didn’t report that info.
-The IRS can also find crypto transactions by auditing your financial records and tax returns.
+- Matching systems – If the IRS receives a 1099 from a crypto exchange, its computers will notice if you didn’t report that info.

 How to Deal With Unreported Cryptocurrency